KarmaComputing/givemeadatabase/README.md

 - Example code showing how to use it in your code, please contribute example code

 ### How is this built?
-It it built ontip of the (much unknown?)
-Tidb datbase which is Mysql compatible mostly. https://blog.karmacomputing.co.uk/tidb-sql-database-newsql/
+It it built ontop of the (much unknown?)
+TiDB datbase which is Mysql compatible mostly. https://blog.karmacomputing.co.uk/tidb-sql-database-newsql/

 # Self-hosting if you want to (day0)